Time to Read: 3 minutes

 Recruiters searching for designers are clicking through hundreds of LinkedIn profiles to see resumes and portfolios to assess whether candidates could be a fit for a specific role.
 To the recruiter, the portfolio is equally as important as the resume.
 Therefore, if you are interested in hearing about new opportunities, having your portfolio on your LinkedIn is a great way to attract opportunities.

-A standout portfolio website can be the difference between getting that interview with your dream company and being overlooked by clients.
+A standout portfolio website can be the difference between getting that interview with your dream company and being overlooked by employers.
 You put a tremendous amount of work into your designs, so why not make your portfolio website the best it can be?